United MileagePlus® Club Business Card

 Chase offers five other business credit cards, all of which offer rewards.
 Some cards are partner cards that reward you for airline travel expenses.
 The others offer points or cash back on all purchases.
 If you want a Chase business credit card, make sure to choose the card that’s right for your spending needs.

-The other small business credit cards offered by Chase include the:
+The other Chase business credit cards include the:

 - Chase Ink Business PreferredSM: This card is best for businesses with large travel, shipping, and telecommunications budgets as you’ll earn 3x points on the first $150,000 spent in combined purchases